eantoranz/git_svn_rewrite/readme.txt

 and mail addresses, the way it is used on git.
 But it was already too late for the revisions I already had on my repo.

-I tried to rebuild the history of the project (again) but failed for... doesn't matter, does it?
+I tried to rebuild the history of the project from scratch (again) but failed with some sort of sigseg so, after many attempts, I just gave up.

-So I decided to create something that could hack git-svn's metadata after having "rewriten" the history of the branches (with filter-branch).
+So I decided to create something that could hack git-svn's metadata after having "rewritten" the history of the branches (with filter-branch) so that I got the real names of people of commits that had svn's user IDs.

 REQUIREMENTS
 I think only two things are needed:
 - Bash
-- Python
+- Python (I tested with 2.7 and 3.0)

 SET UP
-Two environment variables have to be set up:
+Two environment variables have to be EXPORTed:
 SVN_AUTHORS - path to git-svn's authors file SVN_REVISION_FILE - path for the file where the mapping between old and new revision IDs will be held

+REWRITE PROCESS

 The process to rewrite the history of the project consists of two steps: